matthewlinton/Ancile/README.md

 For more information go to https://voat.co/v/ancile

-This is a fork and rework of th3power's Aegis-voat ( https://github.com/th3power/aegis-voat ) script.
+This is a fork of th3power's Aegis-voat (https://github.com/th3power/aegis-voat) script.

 ## Instructions
 Ancile does not require installation and can be run directly from within it's parent folder.

-1. Download the latest version ( https://bitbucket.org/matthewlinton/ancile/downloads ).
+1. Download the latest version (https://bitbucket.org/matthewlinton/ancile/downloads).
 1. Unzip the archive.
 1. Navigate to the Ancile directory.
 1. Right click on "ancile.cmd"